-If your teams have to constantly answer employee engagement pulse survey questions, they’re likely to stop replying.
+If your teams have to constantly answer employee engagement survey questions, they’re likely to stop replying.
 What’s the point if they gave feedback recently but nothing’s happened?
 They want to see action and change.

 Some people describe pulse surveys like you are “always listening.”
 Do it wrong though, and you’re more likely to give the impression that you’re “always asking, never listening.”